BielPerezS/GraficPlayground/README.md

    - Note: Due to limitations in model.cpp, models with textures (like many from https://www.models-resource.com/) will appear completely white.

-## User Guide
+## 🕹️ User Guide

- - You are Patricio from the series SpongeBob, and can do the following actions:
+You control **Patricio** from *SpongeBob*.
+Here's how to interact with the scene:

+### 🎥 Camera Controls
- - C       : Toggle on/off Patricio POV.
-Also adjustable through "camera 2" in the interface.
+- `C` — Toggle Patricio's POV (also adjustable via "camera 2" in the UI)
- - WASD    : Move patricio
- - [SHIFT] : Toggle running
- - [SPACE] : Jump
- - [HORIZONTAL_ARROW_KEYS] : Moves Patricio's orientation.
- - [VERTICAL_ARROW_KEYS] : Adjust Patirico's Plane Y coordinate, also adjustable through "altura avio" in the interface.
-If patricio is riding his plane and its in route mode it also changes patricio vertical looking point.
+- `Hold Left Click + Move Mouse` — Rotate the camera
- - Hold click && Move mouse   : Move the camera (The scene if Patricio POV is off, else Patricio's looking direction)
+  (controls the scene if POV is off, or Patricio’s view direction if POV is on)

+### 🧍 Movement Controls
+- `W / A / S / D` — Move Patricio
+- `SHIFT` — Toggle running mode
+- `SPACE` — Jump
+- `← / →` — Rotate Patricio left/right
+- `↑ / ↓` — Change Patricio's Y-plane coordinate (also adjustable via "altura avió" in the UI)

+### ✈️ Plane Controls
- - U      : Moves Patircio's Plane one step in a circular motion.
+- `U` — Move Patricio’s plane one step in a circular motion
- - T      : Start's Patircio's Plane route.
-The plane starts spinning around the hangar.
- - F      : Change lighting place from Sonic to Patricio's Plane.
- - E      : Patircio teleports to its plane or goes back to its last position.
+- `T` — Start the plane's automated route (circles around the hangar)
+- `E` — Teleport Patricio to/from his plane

+### 💡 Scene & Lighting
+- `F` — Toggle light source between Sonic and Patricio’s plane
- - R      : Resets the scene and all its parameters.
+- `R` — Reset the scene and all parameters